We all want happy, balanced, blemish free skin.

 These include jojoba and kiwi seed, which you can read all about here.

-So as you can see, you don’t have to over think how to treat combination skin, just listen to your skins needs and treat it with intelligent ingredients, that will naturally bring it back into balance.
+So as you can see, you don’t have to over think how to treat combination skin, just listen to your skins needs and treat it with intelligent ingredients.